DoctorWhat7u/ps-gallery/readme.md

-# Ionic PWA Toolkit Beta
+# Built With Ionic PWA Toolkit Beta

 The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.
 This combination of tools gives you the ability to build a fast, efficient PWA out of the box.